 Containers for Change targets drink containers most commonly seen as litter.
 Most aluminium, glass, plastic, steel and liquid paperboard beverage containers between 150ml and 3L are eligible for a refund.

 All containers smaller than 150ml and bigger than 3L are not eligible for a refund.
 Other ineligible containers include:

-- Plain milk containers;
+- Plain milk bottles

-- Large containers (1L or more) which have contained flavoured milk, pure juice, cask wine or cask water;
+- Large containers (1L or more) which have contained flavoured milk, pure juice, cask wine or cask water

-- Cordial or vegetable juice containers;
+- Cordial or vegetable juice containers

-- Wine sachets above 250mL;
+- Wine sachets above 250mL

 Yes, lids should be removed from containers and all refund points will have dedicated bins where you can return your container lids for recycling.
 They need to be removed for the following reasons:

 - Removing lids helps with the crushing of containers at processing facilities

 - Plastic lids are usually made from different plastics to the bottle, so separating the plastics makes the bottles easier to recycle